ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 For the SoA with typed arrays, to begin with, how do you even push an element
-to the end of typed arrays.
+to the end of typed arrays?
 You'll have to write dynamic array implementation
 on top of typed array.
 It's actually quite simple, as I covered
 [before](/blog/queue/), but then you need to make sure that you push to all
-arrays and that they are syncronized:
+arrays and that they are synchronized:

 ```ts
 function addMonster(monsters: Monsters, monster: Monster) {